theoxylo/node-gdsn/README.md

 ```

 ### To extract trade items from a CIN stream one at a time:
-  * this approach lets your callback work with each trade item
+  * this approach lets your callback work with each trade item as it is read
-  * the first trade item will not be deliverd until the dataRecipient has been read from the stream
+  * the first trade item will not be passed until the dataRecipient has been read from the stream

 ```js
 var fs   = require('fs')